patrickjuchli/basic-ftp/README.md

 Download a file with a given filename from the current working directory and pipe its data to a writable stream.
 You may optionally start at a specific offset, for example to resume a cancelled transfer.

-`removeDir(remoteDirPath)`

-Remove a directory at a given path, including all of its files and directories.

 `clearWorkingDir()`

 Remove all files and directories from the working directory.

+`removeDir(remoteDirPath)`

+Remove all files and directories from a given directory, including the directory itself.

 `uploadDir(localDirPath, remoteDirName = undefined)`